-I’m a mixer of potions, a swell cook, a writer, and a student of food, based between Washington, DC and the Middle East/North Africa region.
-The recipes, photos, and stories I post here document my journeys – physical, historical, gustatory – through Morocco, Lebanon, Jordan, Palestine, and Egypt (with a few other stops along the way).
+I’m a mixer of potions, a swell cook, a writer, and a student of food, based between the east coast of the U.S. and North Africa.
+The recipes, photos, and stories I post here document my journeys––physical, historical, gustatory––through Morocco, Lebanon, Jordan, Palestine, and Egypt (with a few other stops along the way).

 About the name: This blog started as a love song to the two years I spent living (and eating delicious things) in Morocco’s Souss Valley.
-“Imik simik” is a saying in Tashelheet (spoken in the south of Morocco) that means “little by little.”
-That sentiment seems to me an apt way to approach learning about cultures and cuisines that are not one’s own.
-(See also: Hindi Zahra’s fantastic song by the same name.)
-Having this phrase as the name of my blog reminds me of this – as well as of the fact that the region I often gloss as the “Arab world” in fact hosts a vast array of cultural and linguistic diversity that has variously enriched, refused, and mingled with the more-discussed Arab and Islamic influences.
+“Imik simik” is a saying in Tashelheet, spoken in the south of Morocco, that means “little by little.”
+It’s excellent advice (see also Hindi Zahra’s fantastic song by the same name).
+Invoking an Amazigh phrase is also a reminder that the region we often gloss as the “Arab world” features tremendous cultural and linguistic diversity that has enriched, refused, and mingled with its dominant Arab and Islamic influences for centuries.
 Food is an excellent way to begin uncovering these complexities.

 Email me at ann (dot) gaul (at) gmail (dot) com.